Impacting the World

 The Light of the World – Matthew 5:14

-The light of the world (Mt.
-5:14).
-Paul said we were to shine forth as light (luminaries) in the midst of this crooked and perverse generation (Phil.
-2:15).
+Paul said we were to shine forth as light (luminaries) in the midst of this crooked and perverse generation (Philippians 2:15).
 In doing so Peter said we show forth to the world the praises of Him who has called us out of darkness into His marvelous light (1 Peter 2:9).
 Jesus said we are not to hide this light, as so many do, but let it shine for all to see.

-As the moon has no light of it’s own and merely reflects the light of the sun, so we have no light of our own and merely reflect Jesus’ light.
-Your light may seem dim in the midst of your other brothers & sisters, but when you get out into the darkness of the world even the dimmest light among us shines forth brightly.
+As the moon has no light of its own and merely reflects the light of the sun, so we have no light of our own and merely reflect the light of the Son – Jesus.
+Your light may seem dim in the midst of your other brothers and sisters in Christ, but when you get out into the darkness of the world even the dimmest light among us shines forth brightly.

 While hanging in the darkness the dimmest light shines bright.
 We become like those we are around (1 Corinthians 15:33).
 In order to keep our light trim and bright we must spend time around God’s people as well.
 They are the ones in whom God dwells.
 They help us to keep our lights lit and bright.
 Godet said, “One torch serves to light another.”

 The Salt of the Earth – Matthew 5:13

 There are a number of things about salt that reveal to us the impact we can make on society if we will just be what God has called us to be.
 Here are a few interesting facts about salt: